Pete Horeck

 Peter "Pistol Pete" Horeck (June 15, 1923 — August 29, 2009) was a Canadian professional ice hockey player who played in the National Hockey League for the Chicago Black Hawks, Detroit Red Wings, and Boston Bruins between 1944 and 1952.

 Early life

-Horeck was born and raised in Massey, Ontario, a small town located about 100 km southwest from Sudbury, Ontario.
+Horeck was born and raised in Massey, Ontario, a small town located about 100 km southwest of Sudbury, Ontario.
 He was one of eight boys in his family.
 He took up the sport of hockey in the town.

 Career

 Pre NHL

 Horeck left his hometown to play for the Parry Sound Pilots along with Doug Orr, the father of Bobby Orr.
 After his tenure in Parry Sound, He played one year in the Eastern Hockey League and four years in the American Hockey League.

 NHL

 Horeck started his National Hockey League career with the Chicago Black Hawks in 1944.
-In his second season, he recorded a career high 20 goals and 21 assists for 41 points in all 50 games to make him one of the leagues top scorers that year.
+In his second season, he recorded a career high 20 goals and 21 assists for 41 points in all 50 games to make him one of the league's top scorers that year.

-Horeck was traded midway through the 1946–47 season to the Detroit Red Wings where he would spend another three years.
+Horeck was traded midway through the 1946–47 season to the Detroit Red Wings, where he would spend another three years.
 He recorded 3 goals and 7 assists for 10 points in 10 games during the 1947–48 playoffs where Detroit would lose to the Toronto Maple Leafs in the final.

 Horeck joined the Boston Bruins before the 1950–51 season.
 With his production starting to decline, He left the NHL after the 1951–52 season.